yfish1/SST23/README.md

 SQLi stands for SQL injection, as the name says it, it injects an unwanted SQL command into your web app.
 When you have any sort of input that makes a request to your SQL database, your database will return whatever the request asks for.
 Using this input the user can manipulate this by sending a malicious request to your SQL-database by for example making a query to get a password that is stored in that database.
 You can **defend against SQLi** with these **4** methods:

-   * Use parametrized queries
+    * Using prepared statements
-   * Use stored procedures (but does not guarantee protection)
+    * Using Stored Procedures
-   * Whitelist input validation (but does not guarantee protection)
+    * Using Allow-list Input Validation.
-   * Escape user input (but does not guarantee protection)
+    * Escaping all user input

-.NET Core is moderately defended against an SQL injection attack because it escapes all user input in the search field.
-This user input also isn’t used.
+.NET Core is moderately defended against an SQL injection attack because the framework .NET core 5 has some defense against SQL-injections.
+We cannot use the input fields to directly communicate with the database.
+It would be an architectural challenge to introduce a vulnerability into our webapp.

 # Break it